 - Air-tight Security: Securely stream your videos by hosting videos behind the company firewall and put in place stringent access control to ensure only authorized individuals have access to your content.

 - Maintain Control: Have the solution be entirely deployed and managed by your in-house IT team.

-- Reduced Data Migration Expenses: Host your videos on your on-premise datacenters to assist in faster migration process with reduced expenditure.
+- Reduced Data Migration Expenses: Host your videos on your on-premise datacenters to assist with a faster migration process that has reduced expenditure.

 Contact us to get a demo of our video platform and our team will also be happy to assist you in setting up our application on your premises.

-Here is a detailed breakdown of tangible video hosting costs involved in an on-premises infrastructure compared to cloud, particularly in Software as a Service (SaaS) model:
+Here is a detailed breakdown of tangible video hosting costs involved in an on-premises infrastructure compared to the video cloud deployment model: